allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ![Architecture Diagram](/img/articles/2021-08-17-refactoring-opbox-search/architecture-diagram.png "Architecture Diagram")

 Were we able to meet our expectations?
 At the end of the day, after careful problem analysis, testing out POCs and development preparations, the implementation process itself went quite smoothly.
-Multiple people participated in it and we are quite satisfied with the end result.
+Multiple people participated and we are quite satisfied with the end result.
 Will it withstand future challenges?
 Only time will tell.

 ## Summary

 At Allegro we value our customer experience and that is why we pay a lot of attention to performance of our frontend solutions.
 At the same time, as software engineers, we want to stay productive and, therefore, we also care about our development experience.
-Achieving good results in both worlds is where the challenge comes in.
-In this article I explained what development issues we had with opbox-search component and what goals we wanted to achieve after refactoring it.
-I described the analysis and implementation process, and presented the final result.
+Achieving good results in both worlds is where the real challenge lies.